-Step 1: Identify the activities for which a resource consent is sought
+Step 1: Identify activities for which Resource Consent is needed

 What is it exactly that you intend to do?
 Which District Plan rule/s will your project breach?
 How will it affect the environment?
 You will need to think about your proposal and how it will change the site you intend to use or develop.

 Step 2: Inspect and describe the site